meinaart/cypress-plugin-snapshots/README.md

     "autopassNewSnapshots": true,  // Automatically save & pass new/non-existing snapshots
-    "diffLines": 3,                // How many lines to include in the diff modal "excludeFields": [],           // Array of fieldnames that should be excluded from snapshot "minimalMatch": false,         // Enable minimal match (see description above) for all tests "normalizeJson": true,         // Alphabetically sort keys in JSON "serverEnabled": true,         // Enable "update snapshot" server and button in diff modal "serverHost": "localhost",     // Hostname for "update snapshot server"
+    "diffLines": 3,                // How many lines to include in the diff modal "excludeFields": [],           // Array of fieldnames that should be excluded from snapshot "ignoreExtraFields": false,    // Ignore extra fields that are not in `snapshot` "normalizeJson": true,         // Alphabetically sort keys in JSON "serverEnabled": true,         // Enable "update snapshot" server and button in diff modal "serverHost": "localhost",     // Hostname for "update snapshot server"